 Job Responsibilities

-Smaller RV manufacturers may not have a design engineer.
+Smaller RV manufacturers may not have a design engineer at all.
 Larger RV manufacturers might have an entire team!
 I work for a medium-sized manufacturer, and therefore I wear many hats.

 An RV design engineer’s responsibilities might include: